aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

   - External Stakeholders (Optional)
   - Community Contributors (Optional)

-  The review will be held on chime and the invite should be sent no less than a week in advance.
+  The review will be held over Chime and the invite should be sent no less than a week in advance.
   This is to give the attendees a chance to prepare if they so desire.
 Include the agenda in the invite:

   - Champion to introduce the people and re-iterate the goal of the review.